 Big Data assets related to oil and gas reservoir simulation, drilling and production system controls, personnel safety measures, and malformations in tankers and pipelines, are fundamental to improving how a company operates when it comes to oil and gas exploration and their production efficiencies.

-Along with security, the challenge for the industry is that despite the benefits modern data presents the huge volumes and variety generated are not easily accessed or disseminated.
+Along with security, there are challenges for the energy, oil and gas industry.
+Despite the benefits modern data presents, the huge volumes and variety generated are not easily accessed or disseminated.

 Systemic historical and cultural workplace issues often mean it is stored in silos, across different departments, in incompatible proprietary formats, or captured as an afterthought leaving it inconsistent and incomplete.
-In turn, this leads to engineers spending considerable time trying to analyse it with valuable data which can affect decision-making and strategy lost.
+In turn, this leads to engineers spending considerable time trying to analyse it.
+With valuable data which can affect decision-making and strategy lost.

-Cloud migration provides enhanced security as chosen Cloud Service Providers (CSPs) such as AWS, Microsoft Azure and Google Cloud spend millions/billions on their security posture.
-It is important to note that while CSPs are responsible for the security of the cloud, organisations are accountable for their infrastructure security within it.
+Cloud migration for energy, oil and gas organisations provides enhanced security.
+Cloud Service Providers (CSPs) such as AWS, Microsoft Azure and Google Cloud spend millions/billions on their security posture.
+While CSPs are responsible for the security of the cloud, organisations are accountable for their infrastructure security within it.

-Streamline Processes and Improve Collaboration: For any organisation, data is of no value if it is not shared when applicable across departments in a timely and coordinated fashion.
+Data is of no value if it is not shared when applicable across departments in a timely and coordinated fashion.
 Cloud services can enable effective cross-functional collaboration, enhance decision making, and improve efficiencies regarding data ownership by eliminating silos and ensuring better access to data and services.

 As organisations adopt the latest big data, IoT, AI and machine learning technologies, they’ll need to accelerate their ability to innovate and maintain a competitive edge.
-The World Economic Forum estimates that operations optimisation could unlock as much as $275billion in value with 90% coming from optimizing drilling and production and from leveraging the data from end-to-end connected assets to feed advanced analytics algorithms.
+The World Economic Forum estimates that operations optimisation could unlock as much as $275billion in value.
+With 90% coming from optimizing drilling and production and from leveraging the data from end-to-end connected assets to feed advanced analytics algorithms.

-Data is of no use if it is vulnerable to ever-increasing and sophisticated security threats, or if it is not properly stored, shared, analysed, and applied.
-In an industry which depends so heavily on data from far-reaching processes and assets to remain compliant, innovative, and successful it is critical that organisations do all they can to maximise and unlock its potential.
+Data is of no use if it is vulnerable to ever-increasing and sophisticated security threats.
+It needs to be properly stored, shared, analysed, and applied.
+The energy, oil and gas industry depends heavily on data from far-reaching processes and assets to remain compliant, innovative, and successful.
+It is critical that organisations do all they can to maximise and unlock its potential.